npucino/npucino/README.md

-### Nicolas Pucino, PhD student in coastal remote sensing
+### Nicolas Pucino, PostDoc @ Australian National University and visiting scientist at CSIRO in large-scale tree mapping.

-- I’m currently working on __optical remote sensing of coastal morphodynamics and erosion__ at Deakin University, Australia.
+- I’m currently working on __individual tree mapping at height prediction across whole Australia with Deep Learning and very high spatial resolution satellite imagery__ at ANU, Australia.
-- I’m currently __learning Git__.
-- I’m looking to collaborate on __geospatial analysis__ in marine and coastal ecology sciences.
-- I’m looking for help with __Sandpyper__, a package I am developing to automatise the analysis of a large number of UAV-DSMs and orthophotos.
+- I’m looking for help with __Sandpyper__, a package I developed to automatise the analysis of a large number of UAV-DSMs and orthophotos.
-- Ask me about __coastal remote sensing and hyperspectral stuff__.
+- Ask me about __remote sensing and hyperspectral stuff__.
 I love it!
 - How to reach me: Check me also on __Researchgate, LinkedIn and Twitter.__